sandstranger/com.mobilerpgpack.phone/README.md

 For running this port follow these ArxLibertatis docs - https://wiki.arx-libertatis.org/Getting_the_game_data

-This port uses code from the legacy Android OpenVM repository as a solution to not working changing brightness bug - https://github.com/xyzz/openmw-android
+This port uses code from the legacy Android openmw repository as a solution to not working changing brightness bug - https://github.com/xyzz/openmw-android

 All credits for solution for not working changing brightness in Android Arx Libertatis to xyzz - https://github.com/xyzz